 …we never felt rushed.
 Because we were prepared it allowed us to leisurely stroll between many attractions and enjoy taking our time uncovering the wonders that make this incredible country so unique.

-Although it may look like my travel buddy and I crammed a lot into this trip, I can honestly say we never felt rushed.
+Although it may look like my travel buddy and I crammed a lot into our 2 weeks in Japan, I can honestly say we never felt rushed.
 Because we were prepared it allowed us to leisurely stroll between many attractions and enjoy taking our time uncovering the wonders that make this incredible country so unique.
 Travelling The Invisible Tourist way is about being efficient and making the best use of your travel time.

 What about the language barrier?

-If you’re worried about the language barrier, don’t be.
+If you’re worried about the language barrier, there’s no need to be.
 You’ll find hotel staff speak English and in Tokyo many people do, too.
 They may just be shy to speak to you in English as the Japanese are perfectionists but are very eager to help.

-If you’d like to know how I leant Japanese for travelling, you can find out here in my blog post.
+If you’d like to know how I learnt Japanese for travelling, click here!

 Are you thinking of heading to Japan?
 What are your thoughts on this itinerary or do you have any questions about it?
-I’d LOVE to hear if you use this itinerary on your visit! 🇯🇵 If you found this helpful please share it on Facebook or Pinterest and head on over to Instagram for more Japan inspiration!
+I’d LOVE to hear if you use this itinerary on your visit!
+If you found this helpful please share it with your friends or come and join me on Facebook, Pinterest, Instagram and Bloglovin’ for more Japan inspiration!

 Until next time,